-A condensed time-line of the names psychiatry and psychology have given to the same fundamental condition includes: Hysteria (‘wondering womb’), Schizophrenia (‘split lungs’), Hormone Imbalance Therapy (which includes Electroconvulsive Therapy; change the brain to change the behaviour), Chronic Fatigue Syndrome (ME, how lovely is that!
+A condensed time-line of some of the names psychiatry and psychology have given to the same fundamental condition includes: Hysteria (‘wondering womb’), Schizophrenia (‘split lungs’), Hormone Imbalance Therapy (which includes Electroconvulsive Therapy; Early ‘change the brain to change the behaviour’ therapies), Clinical Depression (‘depression causes loss of interest in activities once enjoyed’.
+So does growing up.
+How depressing), Chronic Fatigue Syndrome (ME, how lovely is that!
 The UK Department of Health “now accepts ME as a bona fide medical condition”), Bipolar (“Do you have Mood Swings?
 It could be Bipolar”.
 Despite its name, derived from ‘Manic-Depression’, Bipolar now has at least 5 varieties, one of which is just plain depression without the mania.
 That just doesn’t seem right.
 Shouldn’t that then be ‘Polar’?)
 I just overheard that the Oscar for the best short film went to, you guessed it: a 20-minute drama of talking a PTSD-suffering veteran out of suicide.
 Remember those stories about “One in Three Americans Need Therapy”?
 OK, maybe that’s true, so that’s a bad example.
 But PTSD as a national epidemic is waiting in the wings for the day the pharma-pseudical companies can no longer justify selling ‘the old drugs’ that don’t quite seem to work to ‘cure’ us of the fundamentally messy condition of being human.
 So that they can try, once again, to sell to an audience that desperately wants to believe it, the idea that being human is something that needs to be, and can be, ‘treated’.

 As Much of Pan as You Can.
 That seems good advice.